• You are here:

 How much should I put in my HSA?

-I recommend that you max out your HSA each year, or put in as much as you can afford.
+I recommend that you max out your HSA each year or put in as much as you can afford.
 To better understand how much you will need to set aside in your account, add up all of your recurring medical expenses this year and consider any known upcoming expenses.
 That should give you a good estimate on how much to contribute for next year.
+Here’s a guide on how to figure that out.

 There is a special allowance for those age 55 and older.
 They can contribute up to $1,000 over the annual limit.
 This is known as a “catch-up contribution.”